 Passes for employees and their families to attend home athletic events are available either at a discount or free of charge from the Athletics ticket office.

 Willamette University Human Resources provides eligible employees with a Sparks Membership benefit.
 This benefit permits employees, their spouses and dependent, still living at home, between 18-23 years old, to use Sparks Athletic & Recreation Center.
 Please be advised that towel service is not available and a $15 replacement fee will be charged for re-issuance of any lost membership cards.
 Membership is open only to eligible employee family members.
 Additional non-eligible users must purchase membership.
-Read more about additional eligibility and process to obtain the family membership.

 Employees are also eligible to purchase, at a reduced-price, season passes for theater productions from the Theater Department and complimentary passes and reduced-price tickets for many musical performances can be obtained from the Music Department.

 Employees also gain access to the Hallie Ford Museum of Art Willamette University ID card.